a-kirsch/filesystem/docs/lab5.md

    tc
    touch

+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help cat
+   cat overwrites or concatenates a file, cat can be invoked with the command: 'cat <filename> -a' to add to the contents of an existing file or 'cat <filename>' to overwrite the current contents of a file.
+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help cp
+   copy copies a file that currently exists in the file system and adds the new file to the file system, copy can be invoked with the command: 'cp <file_to_copy> <new_name_with_no_extension>'
+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help ds
+   display opens a file and displays its contents, display can be invoked with the command: 'ds <filename> -d' to display just the data of a file or 'ds <filename>' to display the formatted contents of a file.
+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help ls
+   ls lists all available commands, ls can be invoked with the command 'ls' Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help rm
+   rm is used to remove files.
+It can be invoked with the command 'rm <filename>' Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+   $   help touch
+   touch creates a file, touch can be invoked with the command: touch <filename>, or touch <filename> -p to create a password protected file

 3. **touch and ls**:
    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
    $   touch a.txt